There are so many things to do in Naivasha, making it a perfect destination for every traveler.

 Whether you prefer budget campsites or luxury lodges, here are the best places to stay in Naivasha.

-Naivasha Treehouse: This is my favorite Airbnb in Naivasha.
+Guesthouse Jane: This is my favorite apartment in Naivasha.
 At $17 per night, it’s an affordable haven for budget travelers.
 You can also sleep in a bell tent on the same property (Guest House Jane).

 Best Hotels & Lodges in Naivasha